mabruras/sqapi/README.md

 ## Plugins
-sqAPI is based of having all of its business logic implemented in plugins.
+sqAPI is based on having all of its business logic implemented as plugins.

 To contribute with a new plugin, please see
 [the plugin section](./sqapi/plugins/README.md)